teracyhq/dev/docs/workflow.rst

 branch.
 You will get tons of comments, suggestions and you need to continue working on it to make it good enough to be merged into ``upstream/develop`` branch.

-Before makeing a pull request, make sure your work must meet the **quality checklist**.
+Before making a pull request, make sure your work must meet the **quality checklist**.

 Note: After a ``pull`` request, you will continue to work on your working branch as normal, just ``push`` it and the pull request will be updated with your new commits.
 Ping other Teracier to